Hello Everyone,

 Does Lack of Sleep Cause Weight Gain?

 Yes!
 Not getting enough good quality sleep will hamper weight loss.
 Sleep is essential for your body to regulate hunger hormones and appetite.
 Lack of sleep makes you prone to cravings, overeating, and fatigue.
-I talk about this topic more in Weight Loss & The Link to Sleep.
+I talk about this topic more in Weight Loss and The Link to Sleep.

 Is Obesity a Chronic Disease?